emp3r0r10/emp3r0r10.github.io/_posts/CTF_Writeups/2026-04-12-UMassCTF2026_Writeup.md

 ```

 - `/submit` route:
-  - It takes four parameters: `title`, `author`, `description`, `file`.
+  - It takes four parameters: `title`, `author`, `description`, and `file`.
-  - It checks if file is empty or not.
+  - It checks if the file is empty or not.
-  - It checks for file content type and whether it in allowed types or not.
+  - It checks the file content type and whether it is in the allowed types.
   - It removes dangerous characters.
-  - It generates a unique file name and stores it.
+  - It generates a unique filename and stores it.
-  - It sends to `Editorial` service `/submissions`.
+  - It sends the data to the `Editorial` service at `/submissions`.
-  - Editorial service receives filename and admin bot opens: `/files/{filename}`
+  - Editorial service receives the filename, and the admin bot opens: `/files/{filename}`.
 - `/files/{filename}` route:
-  - It adds filename to `/uploads`
+  - It adds the filename to `/uploads`.
-  - It checks whether the filePath starts with `/uploads`.
+  - It checks whether the file path starts with `/uploads`.
-  - It loads file and detects content type.
+  - It loads the file and detects the content type.
-  - Browser receives file
+  - The browser receives the file.

-**`ReportController.java`Analysis:**
+**`ReportController.java` Analysis:**

 ```java
 @Controller